NST-DEVFORGE/CODE-4O4/WEBPUSH_SETUP.md

 - WEBPUSH_PUBLIC_KEY (the publicKey from the generated keys)
 - WEBPUSH_PRIVATE_KEY (the privateKey from the generated keys)
 - WEBPUSH_SUBJECT (e.g., `mailto:you@example.com`)
-- WEBPUSH_SEND_SECRET (a secret value used to protect the send endpoint)
+- WEBPUSH_SEND_SECRET (a secret value used to protect the send endpoint for immediate sends)

 3. Endpoints